YingjieQiao/networks_lab2_dev/README.md

         - A side note: To my knowledge, I think the best way to store large binary assets like image and video is to save them to an Object Store service like AWS S3, or a base64 string in the database table (for images), or, save a path to the asset in the database table and keep the asset somewhere on the server, which is more efficient.
-For simplicity, I am saving the images here to a server disk and the name of the file to the table `file` - the filename in the table will be used to construct the path to the file for the GET request.
+For simplicity, I am saving the images here to the server disk and the name of the file to the table `file` - the filename in the table will be used to construct the path to the file for the GET request.